LiamBlack3/hugo-starter/content/about me/my-project.md

 I have experience coding in
 - R programming
 - Python
+- SQLite

+CS 312 (Database Systems)
+- Use SQLite to conduct queries and analyze results
+- Create multiple databases by importing online data

 CS 301 (Data Analytics)
 - Completed labs by applying classroom learning to data sets to uncover correlations